dzufferey/psync/README.md

 Round is in development.

 Currently the runtime is fairly stable.
-However, we are still woking to improve the performance,
+However, we are still woking to improve the performance.

 The verfication part is in an early stages and currently only works on a small set of examples.
 Currently broken (while we move toward a more robust encoding of the mailbox w.r.t the cardinality constraints).